Central nervous system cavernous hemangioma: Mechanisms

-CCM mutant endothelial cells have been reported to undergo clonal expansion and be able to recruit non-mutant cells into the lesions Recently, immunothrombosis and hypoxia ahve also been reported to be dsregulated in CCM.
+CCM mutant endothelial cells have been reported to undergo clonal expansion and be able to recruit non-mutant cells into the lesions Recently, immunothrombosis and hypoxia have also been reported to be dysregulated in CCM.

 Diagnosis

 Diagnosis is generally made by magnetic resonance imaging (MRI), particularly using a specific imaging technique known as a gradient-echo sequence MRI, which can unmask small or punctate lesions that may otherwise remain undetected.
 These lesions are also more conspicuous on FLAIR imaging compared to standard T2 weighing.
 FLAIR imaging is different from gradient sequences.
 Rather, it is similar to T2 weighing but suppresses free-flowing fluid signal.
 Sometimes quiescent CCMs can be revealed as incidental findings during MRI exams ordered for other reasons.
 Many cavernous hemangiomas are detected "accidentally" during MRIs searching for other pathologies.
 These "incidentalomas" are generally asymptomatic.
 In the case of hemorrhage, however, a CT scan is more efficient at showing new blood than an MRI, and when brain hemorrhage is suspected, a CT scan may be ordered first, followed by an MRI to confirm the type of lesion that has bled.
 Sometimes the lesion appearance imaged by MRI remains inconclusive.
 Consequently, neurosurgeons will order a cerebral angiogram or magnetic resonance angiogram.
 Since CCMs are low flow lesions (they are hooked into the venous side of the circulatory system), they will be angiographically occult (invisible).
 If a lesion is discernible via angiogram in the same location as in the MRI, then an arteriovenous malformation (AVM) becomes the primary concern.